minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 `&` is the "address-of" operator and `*` is the dereference operator.

-Let’s assume our integers 1 and 2 are stored next to each other in memory and 1 is stored at byte 123.
-That means 2 is stored 4 bytes away (since an `int` requires 4 bytes), so we’ll assume that it’s stored at byte 127.
+Let's assume our integers 1 and 2 are stored next to each other in memory and 1 is stored at byte 123.
+That means 2 is stored 4 bytes away (since an `int` requires 4 bytes), so we'll assume that it's stored at byte 127.
 The values of a and b, then, are 123 and 127.
 We can simulate passing those to swap by writing them on pieces of paper and putting them in a black box.